 After cooking, it is crucial to let the brisket rest before serving.
 This resting period allows the meat to reabsorb its juices, resulting in a moist and flavorful final product.
 Tenting the brisket with aluminum foil and letting it rest for at least 30 minutes is recommended.

-See also How long can you store cooked quinoa
+See also How long do you cook a digiorno pepperoni pizza

 In conclusion, maintaining the right temperature is essential for cooking a perfect brisket.
 Whether slow cooking in the oven or smoking on a grill, monitoring the internal and smoking temperatures, and allowing for proper resting will help you achieve a tender and flavorful brisket that will impress your family and friends.